btoll/utley/README.md

     utley --clean
     utley --lint

-Lastly, you can specify other custom build targets that "kick off" other targets and tasks.
-Note that the tasks must be prefixed by a hash (#).

-    "build": [
-        "#clean",
-        "#lint",
-        "css",
-        "js",
-        "json",
-        "quizzes.key_signature"
-    ]

-As you probably guessed by now, this can be called like:

-    utley build

 The previous snippets were taken from the `utley.json` [build file] in my [Music Theory][repo] repo.

 ## CLI Examples